Copyright and Use Restrictions

 Code of Ethics

-The OJA adheres to a Code of Ethics as laid out by the Association of Canadian Archivists.
-You can read the code in its entirety here. (pdf will open)
+- The OJA adheres to a Code of Ethics and Professional Conduct as laid out by the Association of Canadian Archivists.
+You can access the code here. (pdf will open)